clonn/beauty-scraper/README.md

 #Usage#

- * Make sure you have the latest NodeJS isntalled
+ * Make sure you have the latest NodeJS installed
  * clone the repo onto your server / host
  * execute with `node index.js`
  * wait for about 1-3 minutes